 Make Bookcases Pop With Contrasting Backings!

-I'm really excited about the emerging trend I'm spotting with bookcases, cabinets, shelving, and similar furniture designed for storage and display: painting, wallpapering, or otherwise treating the back walls in contrasting colors to make some serious pop without going overboard.
+I am really excited about the emerging trend I'm spotting with bookcases, cabinets, shelving, and similar furniture designed for storage and display: painting, wallpapering, or otherwise treating the back walls in contrasting colors to make some serious pop without going overboard.
 If you aren't onto it yet, let me introduce you!
-Whether you're an owner or a renter, someone struggling with a dark, oppressive kitchen or trying to get just the right look in your light-filled sitting room, there's probably something in this fun new trend for you.
+Whether you're a homeowner or a renter, someone struggling with a dark, oppressive kitchen or trying to get just the right look in your light-filled sitting room, there's likely something in this fun new trend for you.

-With bookcases, shelving, and glass-fronted cabinets, all too often the tendency with painted objects is to paint them in a uniform color.
-It makes them kind of blah and drab, and more than that, it can mute the items displayed inside.
-If you have a dark room, it can also be a real problem: dark shelves equals more darkness, while shelves painted an alarming white can stand out like a sore thumb.
+With bookcases, shelving, and glass-fronted cabinets, all too often the tendency with painted objects is to paint them a uniform color.
+This tactic makes them kind of blah and drab, and more than that, can mute the items displayed inside.
+If you have a dark room, it may be a real problem: dark shelves equal more darkness, while shelves painted an alarming white can stand out like a sore thumb.

-That's where painting the back, and sometimes the sides as well, comes in.
+That's where painting the back (and sometimes the sides as well) comes in.
 By picking a nice coordinating contrasting color, you can subtly change the look and feel of a room while setting displayed objects off to their best advantage.
-Suddenly, a bookcase can turn into a showcase that will feel like a whole new piece of furniture, and the only cash you'll need to lay out is on paint.
+Suddenly, a bookcase turns into a showcase that will feel like a whole new piece of furniture, and the only cash you'll need to lay out is on paint.

-Interior painting like this can be used to create an entire accent wall, if you want to go that far, or you can go more modest with a standout piece of furniture.
-For china cabinets and similar display pieces, painting like this is a definite recommendation, because it will showcase your beautiful collection.
-It can also brighten up a children's room, create a splash in the foyer, and more!
+Interior painting like this can be used to create an entire accent wall, if you want to go that far, or simply create a standout piece of furniture.
+For china cabinets and similar display pieces, painting like this is a definite recommendation, because it serves to showcase your beautiful collection.
+It will also brighten up a children's room, create a splash in the foyer, and more!

 Try mixing and matching colors to avoid uniformity, as recommended by This Old House.
-They took cubed shelving and painted cubes in contrasting colors to totally transform it, and the room.
-Maybe you want to try an ombré shading pattern, starting dark at the top and working to a lighter version of the same color at the bottom, or vice versa (tip: get paint samples of a color's full range to do this the low-cost way).
-Pull together a room with the right color, make older furniture feel less stuffy, help a bookcase pop out, or add depth to a seemingly shallow shelf with a deep jewel tone.
+They painted cubed shelving in contrasting colors to totally transform it, and the room.
+Maybe you want to try an ombré shading pattern, starting dark at the top and working down to a lighter version of the same color, or vice versa (tip: get paint samples of a color's full range to do this the low-cost way).
+Pull together a room with the right color, make older furniture feel less stuffy, help a bookcase pop, or add depth to a shallow shelf with a deep jewel tone.

-The great thing about this interior painting trend is that it's easy to play with updates in a weekend or on your spare time, and it doesn't involve a huge investment.
-If you want to change things up a little around the house, you can start small and see where it goes!
+The great thing about this interior painting trend is that you can easily play with updates in a weekend or on your spare time, and it doesn't involve a huge investment.
+If you want to change things up a little bit around the house, just small and see where it goes!